SefionITServices/clearPanel/docs/CONNECTIVITY.md

 ### B1) Quick Test (no account)

-Run this on the host where hPanel listens on port 3334:
+Run this on the host where clearPanel listens on port 3334:

 ```bash
 # Install cloudflared (Debian/Ubuntu/Zorin)